Financial help if you're disabled or have a health condition

 A PPC could save you money if you pay for regular prescriptions.
 As the NHS website explains:

-- You will save money if you need more than 3 items in 3 months, or 11 items in 12 months
+• It may be cheaper to buy a PPC if you need more than four items in three months, or 12 items in 12 months

 For further details about the certificate, and how to purchase it, see: